M^3RS: Multi-robot, Multi-objective, and Multi-mode Routing and Scheduling: Multi-Robot Multi-Objective Multi-Mode Routing and Scheduling

 \subsection{M$^3$RS for Multi-Robot Disinfection}

-A fleet of disinfection robots \cite{mehta2022far} is deployed to complete a disinfection mission.
-A mission is a collection of disinfection tasks spread in an environment such as a hospital.
+We consider a fleet of surface disinfection robots deployed in hospital-like environments to provide around-the-clock disinfection.
+Specifically, we use G-robots \citep{mehta2022far}, which are mobile manipulators equipped with far-UVC emitters and are designed for surface disinfection (see Fig.~\ref{fig:grobot_hw}).
+A disinfection mission is a collection of disinfection tasks spread in an environment such as a hospital.
 Each mission has a specified time horizon within which it should be completed.
 Further, the tasks must be done in their specified time window.
 The tasks can have different disinfection dose requirements.
-This dosage dictates disinfection quality, energy consumption, and a robot's time on a task.
+This dosage dictates disinfection quality, energy consumption, and the task service time.
 Each task can be disinfected in a particular set of modes, where the modes have different disinfection dosage options for that task.
-We consider four disinfection modes that are $D_{99.9999}$, $D_{99.99}$, $D_{99}$, and $D_{90}$.
-Here, $D_{99.9999}$ is the strongest disinfection dose with the highest disinfection time and energy consumption as compared to $D_{90}$ \cite{mehta2023uv}.
-The set of modes can be determined by the acceptable disinfection levels for a surface.
-So, each task has an associated set of acceptable disinfect doses or modes.
-The assignment of robots to different tasks and the corresponding modes will be determined by solving M$^3$RS.